 Improving Your Diving Skills

 When you are snorkeling, you may be able to see the majority of the site that you are exploring from the surface of the water, but when you are looking at a shipwreck or an extensive coral system, you may want to dive under the water so that you can see more.
 With that being said, diving from the boat is one thing and something that most will be able to accomplish, but how do you dive when you are already in the water?
 Well, the easiest method to learn is a duck dive.
+Before performing this diving technique, it is best to be relaxed and not exert yourself trying this method out.
 This diving technique emulates the way that a duck dives under the water to find fish.
 Basically, you bend at the waist to put your head in the water and your feet above it.
 Then, you will need to use your arms to pull your body further into the water.

 You will not want to kick until your feet are fully submerged.
 It is not an easy maneuver to do, but with a little practice, you will be able to do it with ease.
 This diving ability will allow you to see much more while you are snorkeling, so if you have trouble with it, make an effort to practice before going out.
 You will need to know how to clear your snorkel with this diving technique, so make sure that you are comfortable getting the water out of your snorkel.
 In addition, this is not a technique that is possible to do when you are wearing a life jacket, so make sure that your swimming skills are up to par before attempting it.

-Any time that you are diving while you are snorkeling, you will need to equalize your ears.
+Any time that you are diving while you are snorkeling, you will need to equalize your ears as soon as pressure is felt while diving underwater.
 As you go deeper under the water, the pressure will build in your ears.
 This pressure can rupture your eardrum if you go too deep, so you need to equalize the pressure.
 To do this, you simply need to plug your nose and blow gently through your nose until you hear a pop.
-This should be done ever meter or so as you are descending in the water.

 Learning Breathing Techniques